 I was considering shoe-horning this into Frog’s ‘Length Matters’ segment, although this song’s length is laughable compared to the material in that section – however, I’d like to discuss power metal band Stratovarius’ attempt at a progressive epic: ‘Elysium’.

-This 59:25 long song from the legendary prog rock band is on their fourth studio album.
+This 59:25 long song from the legendary prog rock band The Flower Kings is from their fourth studio album, Garden of Dreams.